Valdecy/Neural-Networks/README.md

 Neural Network Function for Binary or Linear Output.
 The function returns the final weigths, the hidden layers activation function and the output activation function

 * Trainning: Full Batch
-* Activation Functions: sigmoid, tanh,  identity, relu and gaussian
+* Activation Functions: sigmoid, tanh,  identity, relu or gaussian
-* Output Activation Functions: sigmoid, tanh,  identity, relu and gaussian
+* Output Activation Functions: sigmoid, tanh,  identity, relu or gaussian
 * Epochs: The total number of iterations
 * Layers: List with the number of hidden layers and quantity of neurons.
 Ex: layers[0] = Perceptron; layers[1, 7] = Two hidden layers, the first one with 1 neuron and the second one with 7 neurons.
 * Loss Function: bin_cross_entropy (Binary Output) or mse (Linear Output)